Cyclone Erosion CFD: A Fluent DPM Analysis

 Erosion Inside Cyclone Separator, Schematic of cyclone separator

-Figure 1: Schematic of cyclone separator [1]
+Figure 1: Schematic of the Stairmand cyclone separator geometry used in this Cyclone Erosion CFD analysis [1].

 Erosion Inside Cyclone Separator, Structured grid over cyclone separator